elastic/elasticsearch/README.md

 +-----------+--------------+-------+---------+--------------+----------------+----------------+----------------+---------+----------------+
 ```

-You can now connect to your machine using the external IP address in order to install Elasticsearch:
+You can now connect to your instance:

 ```
+# Connect using google cloud SDK
+gcloud compute ssh myesnode1 --zone europe-west1-a

+# Or using SSH with external IP address
 ssh -i ~/.ssh/google_compute_engine 192.158.29.199
 ```